jctaoo/cygwin-setup-action/README.md

-# cygwin-cache-aciton
+# cygwin-setup-action

-Github Action to cache cygwin instllation.
+Github Action to setup cygwin on Windows host.